mrreda1/Algorithims-cs-task/pseudocode/bruteforce.md

 ## Bruteforce Algorithm Using Natural Language

-- Define a function ‘bruteforce’ that takes a list of integers and its length to calculate the maximum product for three numbers
+- Define a function `bruteforce` that takes a list of integers and its length to calculate the maximum product for three numbers
 Initialize a variable named ‘max’ to the smallest possible integer value.

 - For each index `i` in the range from 0 to `n` - 3: